What You Need to Know About RVing in US National Parks

 You can use the information in this article as a starting point, but don’t hesitate to

 - Some parks are smaller and offer fewer amenities.
-Others are vast and have facilities such as laundries, showers and stores that make visiting more pleasant.
+Others are vast and have facilities such as laundries, showers and stores.

-- Some, such as the Smokey Mountain National Park are close to large cities, while others, such as Glacier National Park, while majestic in its beauty, are located close to small towns which have limited facilities.
+- Some, such as the Smokey Mountain National Park are close to large cities that have many services.
+Others, such as Glacier National Park, are located close to small towns which only have limited facilities.

-- all of the parks have stay limitations,
+- all of the parks have stay limits,

 - crowding can make finding campsites difficult,